 The Company manages its capital to ensure that funds are available or are scheduled to be raised to provide adequate funds to carry out the Company's defined exploration programs and to meet its ongoing administrative costs.
-The Company considers its capital to be equity, which comprises share capital, units to be issued, reserves and deficit, which at December 31, 2016, totaled \$5,243 (December 31, 2015 - \$887,885).
+The Company considers its capital to be equity, which comprises share capital, reserves and deficit, which at December 31, 2017, totaled \$60,914 (December 31, 2016 - \$5,243).